Where To Look For Online Domestic Violence Resources

 Another nationally funded organization offering resources to victims of domestic violence is the National Resource Center on Domestic Violence, funded by the Department of Health and Human Services.
 Their organization offers crisis resources at (800)537-2238, but their website also offers resources for individuals who want to contribute to ending domestic violence by doing community outreach, getting politically involved, or donating and volunteering to organizations that support victims of domestic violence.
 The page also links to resources for victims of domestic violence who are also members of at-risk communities like religious, ethnic, and cultural minorities, Americans who are living abroad when they encounter domestic violence, and teenage victims of violence outside of the home.

-New Hope is another organization that does offer services for victims of domestic violence, but who also offer resources for people interested in preventing domestic violence through education and outreach.
+New Hope is another organization that offers services for victims of domestic violence, and also offers resources for people interested in preventing domestic violence through education and outreach.
 Their website is a great place to find statistics on domestic violence, as well as information on how domestic violence impacts individuals, families, and the community.
 For more immediate assistance, you can also reach their hotline at (800)233-4673.

 Women's Advocates is based in St. Paul Minnesota and runs America's largest shelter program for victims of domestic violence.
 The group started out as a phone-only hotline in 1972.